-- 5.1.
-COSAC draws attention to the enormous challenges that the situation in the Middle East and Northern Africa (MENA) region is posing to the EU, namely the expansion of terrorist organisations and the catastrophic human tragedies brought about by human trafficking in the Mediterranean.
-Appalled by the scale of the recent tragedies in the Mediterranean, COSAC expresses deepest condolences to the families of victims. - 5.2.
-COSAC notes that the EU still lacks a clear approach to the challenges posed by the Mediterranean basin and, in particular, to cross-Mediterranean migration, and underlines that it has a responsibility to take all steps necessary to prevent recurrence of tragedies such as those recently witnessed in the Mediterranean. - 5.3.
-In this context, COSAC welcomes the commitment of the extraordinary European Council of 23 April 2015 expressed in its Statement to take a number of specific measures aimed at strengthening the EU's presence at sea, fighting traffickers in accordance with international law, preventing illegal migration flows and reinforcing internal solidarity and responsibility. - 5.4.
-COSAC stresses the need to develop joint measures in close cooperation with the relevant agencies against criminal networks of migrant traffickers, in order to prevent them from earning money by placing lives at risk; COSAC calls on the High Representative of the Union for Foreign Affairs and Security Policy/Vice-President of the Commission (HR/VP) and the European Commission as a whole to work together with relevant EU and UN agencies and international organisations to increase cooperation with the countries of origin and transit.
+5.1.
+COSAC draws attention to the enormous challenges that the situation in the Middle East and Northern Africa (MENA) region is posing to the EU, namely the expansion of terrorist organisations and the catastrophic human tragedies brought about by human trafficking migrant smuggling in the Mediterranean.
+Appalled by the scale of the recent tragedies in the Mediterranean, COSAC expresses deepest condolences to the families of victims.

+5.2.
+COSAC notes that the EU still lacks a clear EU is in the process of developing ist comprehensive approach to towards the challenges posed by occurring in the Mediterranean basin and, in particular, to cross-Mediterranean migration, and underlines that it has a responsibility to take all steps necessary to prevent recurrence of tragedies such as those recently witnessed in the Mediterranean.

+5.3.
+In this context, COSAC welcomes the commitment of the extraordinary European Council of 23 April 2015 expressed in its Statement to take a number of specific measures aimed at strengthening the EU's presence at sea, fighting traffickers in accordance with international law, preventing illegal migration flows and reinforcing internal solidarity and responsibility on voluntary basis.

+5.4.
+COSAC stresses the need to develop joint measures in close cooperation with the relevant agencies against criminal networks of migrant traffickers, in order to prevent them from earning money freeze and confiscate their assets gained by placing lives at risk; COSAC calls on the High Representative of the Union for Foreign Affairs and Security Policy/Vice-President of the Commission (HR/VP) and the European Commission as a whole to work together with relevant EU and UN agencies and international organisations to increase cooperation with the countries of origin and transit.

-- 5.5.
-COSAC looks forward to the European Commission's Communication on the European Agenda for Migration that will enable developing a more systemic and geographically comprehensive approach to migration.
-Following the latest humanitarian tragedies in the Mediterranean, COSAC expects the Commission to show the strongest possible ambition and come up with common European solutions in the spirit of solidarity and sharing of responsibility among Member States. - 5.6.
+5.5.
+COSAC looks forward welcomes to the European Commission's Communication on the European Agenda for Migration, COSAC underlines that this strategic document should will enable developing a more systemic and geographically comprehensive approach to migration.
+Following the latest humanitarian tragedies in the Mediterranean, COSAC expects the welcomes Commission's efforts to show the strongest possible ambition and come up with propose common European solutions aiming at saving lives and dismantling criminal smuggling networks. in the spirit of solidarity and sharing of responsibility among Member States.2

+5.6.
 COSAC strongly condemns the barbaric killings of innocent civilians by terrorists in Libya, Tunisia, Syria, Iraq and elsewhere in the MENA region.
 COSAC calls for renewed efforts towards close cooperation with the Muslim countries in the region to defeat the self-proclaimed Islamic State of Iraq and the Levant (Da'esh) and various Al-Qaeda affiliated terrorist organisations.
-COSAC emphasises that the expansion of Da'esh close to the borders of Europe is a major pan-European challenge that calls for immediate engagement of the whole European Union. - 5.7.
-COSAC welcomes the efforts of the HR/VP in supporting the UN-led negotiations aimed at establishing a government authority in Libya and permanent peace in the region. - 5.8.
+COSAC emphasises that the expansion of Da'esh close to the borders of Europe is a major pan-European challenge that calls for immediate engagement of the whole European Union.

+5.7.
+COSAC welcomes the efforts of the HR/VP in supporting the UN-led negotiations aimed at establishing a government authority in Libya and permanent peace in the region.

+5.8.
 By highlighting the importance of the MENA region and considering that migration is a global and complex phenomenon, COSAC calls for a holistic approach towards tackling the roots of security challenges in the region, such as poverty and youth unemployment.
 COSAC urges the EU, its Member States and the international community to contribute to social and democratic development in the countries of origin and to provide ad hoc humanitarian assistance, relief and protection for people in these countries.